Vishruth-S/Machine-Learning-with-Python/Part-2 Regression/Simple_Linear_Regression/Readme.md

 Simple linear regression is used to estimate the relationship between **two** quantitative variables.
 One value is for the dependent variable and one value is for the independent variable.

 ## The math
-Linear regression is nothing but a manifestation of the simple line equation
+Simple Linear Regression is nothing but a manifestation of the simple line equation
 *y = mx + c*

 The same equation of a line can be re-written as: